Text by CLOT Magazine

-One of their latest projects is Digital Atmosphere, an AR technology and live data inputs that give our environment a voice, make the invisible visible and create dynamic public artworks.
+One of their latest projects is Digital Atmosphere, an AR technology and live data inputs that give our environment a voice, makes the invisible visible and create dynamic public artworks.

 Digital Atmosphere looks at how technology and art can illuminate the quality of our air, usually invisible to the naked eye, and bring us an urgent step closer to a sustainable, zero-emissions future.
 At a time when the safety of our air is at the front and centre of our public consciousness, this digital installation is a timely technological and artistic endeavour.